-When seaweed dies a natural process of bio degredation begins.
+When seaweed dies a natural process of bio degradation begins.

 In other words being near decomposing piles of Seaweed could kill you.